-We have been to Engadin to preview the new Grazyna Kulczyk’ museum, opening on January the 2nd.
-And we took the chance to ask her insight about the project.
+We have been to Engadin to preview Grazyna Kulczyk’s new Muzeum Susch and to ask the Polish collector her insights into the project.

-We visited it last summer, when the restoration of the former Brewery in Susch was almost done, and we can say that the new Muzeum Susch (the word museum is written in Polish in this case) is a unique gem in the Engadin valley, nestled amid beautiful mountain scenery, not far from Not Vital and from Sent, where art dealer and collector Gian Enzo Sperone lives and works.
-If you also take into account the galleries in Zuoz (Monica de Cardens and Tschudi) and those in Sankt Moritz (Hauser and Wirth and Robilant + Voena), then the idea of Ms. Kulczyk to open a contemporary art museum in the mountains doesn’t seem at all bizarre.
-On the contrary, it meets a widespread need to escape cliché and the ‘supermarket feeling’.
-Mega museums and art fairs come to look for you.
+We visited it last summer, when the restoration of the former Brewery in Susch was almost done, and we can say that the new Muzeum Susch founded by collector Grazyna Kulczyk (the word museum is written in Polish in this case) is a unique gem in the Engadin valley, nestled amid beautiful mountain scenery, not far from Not Vital and from Sent, where art dealer and collector Gian Enzo Sperone lives and works.
+If you also take into account the galleries in Zuoz (Monica de Cardenas and Tschudi) and those in Sankt Moritz (Hauser and Wirth and Robilant + Voena), then the idea of Grazyna Kulczyk to open a contemporary art museum in the mountains doesn’t seem at all bizarre.
+On the contrary, Muzeum Susch meets a widespread need to escape cliché and the ‘supermarket feeling’.
+Mega museums and art fairs come looking for you.
 But art is a discovery, and as such it implies research and spirit of adventure.
 These are the very same ingredients the Polish entrepreneur bets on, whose professional success has indeed begun from a former brewery.

 When and why did you start collecting art?